relevance/diametric/README.md

 as entities into a Datomic database.

-Diametric supports both CRuby and JRuby.
+Diametric supports both CRuby (MRI) and JRuby.
 When Diametric is used on CRuby, Diametric connects to Datomic's REST service.
 Using Datomic's REST API, Diametric creates schema/data and makes a queries to Datomic.
 When Diametric is used on JRuby, both Datomic's REST and Peer services are supported.